Family trip to Malbork

 Malbork dinosaurs and dragons

-The attractions of Malbork are by no means limited to the castle.
+Malbork's attractions are not limited to the castle.
 At ul.
-Parkowa is home to the Rope Park - Jumpy Park, where both children and adults will have a great time.
+Parkowa is home to the Rope Park - Jumpy Park, where both children and adults will have great fun.
 It is one of the largest facilities of this type in Poland, with 10 routes with a total length of over 2.5 km.
-Among the obstacles that we encounter on wooden platforms connected by steel ropes, we can mention nets, descents and bridges.
-Malbork also invites guests to Dinopark (ul.
-Toruńska 61), where there are several dozen moving dinosaurs of various sizes on the educational path.
-In the Dragon Park, we will see creatures straight from fairy tales, and in the 5D Extreme Cinema, the viewer will have a chance to experience really strong emotions.
-Similarly, on the Laser Obstacle Course, where anyone can turn into a secret agent.
-When we add the Mini Zoo, animatronic shows and a fossil museum with hundreds of millions of years old specimens, it is easy to understand why time passes very quickly here.
+The obstacles we encounter on wooden platforms connected by steel ropes include nets, rappels and bridges.
+Malbork also invites guests to the Dinopark (ul.
+Toruńska 61), where there are dozens of moving dinosaurs of various sizes on the educational path.
+In the Dragon Park we will see creatures straight from fairy tales, and in the 5D Extreme Cinema the viewer will have the chance to experience really strong emotions.
+Similarly on the Laser Obstacle Course, where everyone will be able to turn into a secret agent.
+When we add the Mini Zoo, animatronic shows and a fossil museum with specimens from hundreds of millions of years ago, it is easy to understand why time passes very quickly here.
 As you can see, there is really a lot to see in the city of the great Teutonic masters.
-As in many other Polish cities .
+As in many other Polish cities.

 Camping in Malbork

-If the trip to Malbork lasts until the evening or we find that not all attractions have been seen yet and we need to devote more time to them, we need to find a suitable accommodation.
-An interesting offer for guests has been prepared by Camping Nad Stawem , located - as the name suggests - by a picturesque pond where guests can fish.
-You can spend the night here in a caravan or put up a tent.
-The park of dinosaurs, moving dragons and a rope park are located in the immediate vicinity, the center of Malbork is approx. 500 meters away, there is also a grocery store nearby.
-Apart from families with children, the place is popular among cycling enthusiasts.
-A great advantage is also a beautiful view of the Malbork Castle, stretching from the campground.
+If the trip to Malbork extends into the evening or we find that we have not seen all the attractions yet and we need to devote more time to them, we need to find a suitable accommodation.
+Campsites in Poland are becoming more and more popular among holidaymakers, and in Malbork you will also find a convenient place to park your camper or pitch a tent.
+Camping Nad Stawem has prepared an interesting offer for guests, located - as the name suggests - by a picturesque breeding pond where guests can fish.
+You can spend the night here in a camping car or pitch a tent.
+A dinosaur park, moving dragons and a rope park are located nearby, the center of Malbork is approximately 500 meters away, there is also a grocery store nearby.
+In addition to families with children, the place is popular with cycling enthusiasts.
+Another big advantage is the beautiful view of the Malbork Castle from the campsite.
 It sounds inviting?

 Family trip to Malbork – image 1